mo-sangha/book/chapters/2.typ

   in terms of identity.
 ]

-This then corresponds with the second part of Garab Dorje's 3 statements: the practitioner is gaining confidence in self-liberation to the point of complete release.
+This then corresponds with the second part of Garab Dorje's three statements: the practitioner is gaining confidence in self-liberation to the point of complete release.
 Emptiness/insubstantiality is beginning to naturally blossom as the revelation of luminous oneness: wisdom and compassion effortlessly revealed non-dualistically.